 - Madison River Communications were detected impeding access to the resources of their rival, Vonage.
 FCC ended up fining them $15,000 for this.

-- Last summer, users of Verizon Wireless accused this ISP of slowing videos on Netflix and YouTube.
-Verizon replied that it was only a network testing, making a reference that “reasonable network management practices” do not violate net neutrality.
+- Last summer, Verizon Wireless users accused an ISP of slowing down YouTube videos.
+Verizon responded that it was just network testing, citing that "reasonable network management practices" do not violate net neutrality.

 What’s all the fuss about net neutrality in the US?